Get Started

 What can I expect on a weekend retreat?

-For a weekend retreat, please plan to arrive between 4:00 pm and 5:30 pm to check into your room and receive your retreat materials.
+For a weekend retreat, arrive between 4:00 pm and 5:30 pm to check into your room and receive your retreat materials.

 Meals are served daily in our dining room.
 Breakfast is served at 7:45 am, lunch at 12:45 pm, and dinner at 6:00 pm.
-If you have specific dietary restrictions, please contact our office at least two weeks prior to your retreat at 847-381-1261 or retreats@jesuitretreat.org.
-Snacks, coffee, and filtered water are available throughout the retreat.
-If you don't have a credit card, please bring single dollar bills if you would like to purchase pop during your retreat.
+If you have not yet advised us of your specific dietary needs, please contact our office at least two weeks prior to your retreat (847-381-1261, retreats@jesuitretreat.org).
+You are welcome to bring your own food.
+A refrigerator and microwave are available for your use.

-A full listing of retreats for this season is available here which includes retreats for just men, just women and all adults.
+Should you need to change your reservation, please notify the office as soon as possible, at least four days in advance of your retreat.
+Given that notice, we can apply your non-refundable deposit to another retreat within the same retreat season.
+A full listing of retreats for this season is available here which includes retreats just for men, just for women, and for all adults.
 Retreats that are open for both men and women have separate floors for each gender.

-If you have a medical need requiring a special room accommodation, please advise our office at least two weeks before the retreat at 847-381-1261 or retreats@jesuitretreat.org
+If you have a medical need requiring a special room accommodation, please advise our office at least two weeks before the retreat (847-381-1261,retreats@jesuitretreat.org).

-You are welcome to wear comfortable clothes during your retreat, and we encourage you to dress in layers.
-Other items to bring include:
+You are welcome to wear casual, comfortable clothes during your retreat, and we also encourage you to dress in layers.
+Other items to pack:

 • Robe and slippers to get to and from shared bathrooms